Military vehicle convoy to travel the Lincoln Highway Heritage Byway in Iowa

 MVPA is departing on a 100th Anniversary Convoy across the United States with 65 or more historic military vehicles retracing the original 1919 U.S. Army’s transcontinental route along the famous Lincoln Highway, including the Lincoln Highway Heritage Byway in Iowa.

 The convoy departed from Washington, D.C., on Aug.
 11, and is traveling the highway, entering Iowa at Clinton on Thursday, Aug.
-22. The convoy will overnight in Denison on Saturday, Aug.
-24, and have morning break stops in Woodbine and Missouri Valley or Crescent.
+22, and departing through Council Bluffs on Sunday, Aug.
+25, with overnight stays in DeWitt, at the Marshalltown Veterans Home, and Denison.
+Breaks will take place in Lowden, the Marion Public Library, Belle Plaine, the Tama Lincoln Highway Bridge, Nevada during the Lincoln Highway Days parade, the Boone National Guard, Jefferson, Woodbine, and Missouri Valley or Crescent.

 Visitors are encouraged to view the convoy vehicles, ask questions during stops, and line the highway to wave a hand or an American flag while the vehicles are moving along the road.